Continuous Sensitivity Analysis for $\delta N$ Formalism

 \subsubsection{Homogeneous Jacobian}

 We now analytically solve the homogeneous part of the linear sensitivity equations \eqref{SO_J_evolution} to recover the results of the standard $\delta N$ formalism.
-These homogeneous solutions can subsequently be utilized within the Green's function formalism, introduced in Section \ref{sec_green_function_formalism}, to compute the evolution including gradient corrections.
+These homogeneous solutions can subsequently be used within a Green's function integral to incorporate gradient interactions, as we demonstrate in the next section.